Div7195/MovieVerse/README.md

 - Add to watchlist
 - Mark any movie as favorite

-The web app is made with ReactJS, Material UI package, MongoDB Atlas as database, and NodeJS Express as server.
+### Tech used
+- ReactJS
+- Material UI package
+- MongoDB Atlas as database
+- NodeJS Express for server
-The app utilises the TMDB API for fetching all kinds of details related to movies.
+- TMDB API for fetching all kinds of details related to movies